 How many impressions to a click are enough to determine if a target will get us conversions (purchases / borrows) ?

-Usually 1000 impressions per click is considered enough to determine if there is interest in an ad.
-That said, since Amazon can take some time in updating sales / reads information and there is no cost per impression, there is rarely harm in waiting a bit more, for say 1200.
+Usually 1500 impressions per click is considered enough to determine if there is interest in an ad.
+That said, since Amazon can take up to 72 hours in updating click and impression data (not to mention the conversions).
+As there is no cost per impression, there is rarely harm in waiting a bit more.
+I'd rather wait for double this amount to be on the safe side (3,000 impressions and less than two clicks).

-If after 1200 impressions there is 1 click or none, then the target will likely not be effective, so we can consider pausing it.
+If after 3,000 impressions there are less than 2 clicks, then the target will likely not be effective, so we can proceed to pause it.
 This way, we will stop giving attention to targets that are unlikely to get us conversions, and focus on others that may have a higher possibility.
 (Rule in BooksFlyer: No interest at all)

 It is easier to wait a bit longer for impressions, since we don't spend money on them, but what about clicks?
 Especially for some competitive genres with high bids, each click without a sale can feel frustrating — which takes us to the next question.